Testing, Isolation & Health Information

 Testing is available in the area and by appointment on campus at Pat Walker Health Center for all university students and employees.
 To schedule COVID-19 testing, call 479-575-4451, option 1, or schedule an appointment online through the Patient Portal.

 Note: A positive home COVID test is a positive test, no need to re-test!
-Please start your isolation now.

 COVID-19 Testing is available on-campus for university students and employees five days a week at the Pat Walker Health Center (Appointment Only).